ClonerTeam/Cloner-V2-Old/README.md

 # Cloner.Tech-V2

-Don't steal the code of the original creator, his Discord Tag: Niroxy#1770
+Don't steal the code of the original creator, his [Discord Profile](https://whois.mrrobot.app/853370068561952860)
 <br>
-Ne volez pas le code du créateur original, son Tag Discord: Niroxy#1770
+Ne volez pas le code du créateur original, son [Profile Discord](https://whois.mrrobot.app/853370068561952860)

 <br><br>
 No updates will be performed and we do not offer installation or other assistance.